dapr/dapr/docs/sdk/README.md

 2. *Kubectl* has been installed and configured to work with your cluster [(instructions)](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-The Actions CLI allows you to setup Actions on your local dev machine or on a Kubernetes cluster, provides debugging support, launches and manages Actions instances.

 3. Download the [release](https://github.com/actionscore/cli/releases) for your OS, unpack it and move it to your desired location (for Mac/Linux - ```mv actions /usr/local/bin```.
 For Windows, add the executable to your System PATH.)

 __*Note: For Windows users, run the cmd terminal in administrator mode*__